Stoll Keenon Ogden PLLC | Advertising Material

 Craig C. Dilger

-Among the highlights of Craig’s distinguished career is his successful defense at trial of a Division I college football coach and athletic association against a student alleging improprieties in the granting of football scholarships.
+Among the highlights of Craig’s distinguished career is his successful defense at the trial of a Division I college football coach and athletic association against a student alleging improprieties in the granting of football scholarships.
 The jury returned a unanimous verdict in favor of the university and awarded no damages.
 In the public realm, Craig serves as Chairman of the Kentucky Registry of Election Finance.
 Prior to joining SKO, Craig worked as an Assistant Commonwealth’s Attorney and was the lead Prosecutor in a number of high-profile cases, including a workplace violence trial that ended in convictions on two counts of intentional murder.
-Craig also served as one of two Prosecutors imbedded with the Gang Violence Task Force.
+Craig also served as one of two Prosecutors embedded with the Gang Violence Task Force.

 Sports Law: Craig provides counsel to several of the nation’s leading collegiate athletic programs.
 He is a trusted advisor on matters spanning from employment and labor to NCAA compliance.